Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

 Let’s be honest here, would you follow a streamer with a crappy video or audio quality?
 No, you will not.
-So, don’t expect others to have pity with your poor looking stream!
+So, don’t expect others to have pity on your poor-looking stream!

-The most important things you need at the moment is certainly a good webcam with, at least 720p 60FPS and a decent mic as, most of the time, the mic from your cam or headset will have poor recording.
+The most important thing you need at the moment is certainly a good webcam with, at least 720p 60FPS and a decent mic as, most of the time, the mic from your cam or headset will have a poor recording.

 Remember that many people will “not really” watch your stream.
 They might do something on the side while listening to your stream so don’t mess up with sound!